Strategies for Social Media Sanity in Relationships

 This is my reasoning…

-- I don’t want to drag her into the public space with me — The internet can be a really rude and nasty place for public intellectuals who take controversial or unpopular positions as I sometimes do.
-I don’t want her to ever be harassed because of my opinions.
-The fewer photos and digital paper trails that we have linking us the better.
-Different public intellectuals that I follow like Stefan Molyneux, Joe Rogan, or Sam Harris are careful to keep their loved ones’ images and names hard to find.
+- I don’t want to drag her into the public space with me — The internet can be rude and nasty for public intellectuals who take controversial or unpopular positions as I sometimes do.
+I don’t want her ever to be harassed because of my opinions.
+The fewer photos and digital paper trails linking us, the better.
+Different public intellectuals I follow, like Stefan Molyneux, Joe Rogan, or Sam Harris, are careful to keep their loved ones’ images and names hard to find.
 Mindset guru and culture warrior extraordinaire Mike Cernovich has exposed his lovely wife to deranged harassment campaigns by opening a window into her life with social media.
 Look at all the harassment and hatred Melania Trump faces.
 I’d rather maintain a modicum of separation between my public and private life.

-- I don’t want to feed her vanity too much with an allowance of social media cross-promotion — Likes, hearts, followers, and “friends” are currency in our narcissistic era, especially for women, who just have this voracious appetite for validation.
-A lot of e-celeb guys do this thing where they pay women to be in their life with social media attention — I’m far from being a real e-celeb but I know just how intoxicating a deluge of likes, comments, and followers can be (especially for women) and I don’t want to put my girl on that dopamine treadmill to nowhere.
+- I don’t want to feed her vanity too much with an allowance of social media cross-promotion — Likes, hearts, followers, and “friends” are currency in our narcissistic era, especially for women who just have this voracious appetite for validation.
+Many e-celeb guys do this thing where they pay women to be in their lives with social media attention — I’m far from being a real e-celeb.
+Still, I know just how intoxicating a deluge of likes, comments, and followers can be (especially for women), and I don’t want to put my girl on that dopamine treadmill to nowhere.
 Constant social media validation for women is the same thing as porn addiction is for men — it makes them shallow and vapid and poisons any chance of a healthy pair-bonded relationship.
 I want to be loved and respected for my virtues, personality, and accomplishments - not because of the vague possibility of internet stardom that I can dangle before someone.

-- I want to limit the encroachment of social media into our relationship — social media makes humans weird, narcissistic, envious, shallow, unfocused, unhappy, and stupid — I do a pretty effective working memory rehab regimen to block the negative side effects of being a social media power user.
-I have yet to convince my girl to habituate a similar mindfulness regimen though and I don’t want to use social media in a grotesque way to stimulate jealousy and envy among those who follow me.
+- I want to limit the encroachment of social media into our relationship — social media makes humans weird, narcissistic, envious, shallow, unfocused, unhappy, and stupid — I do a pretty effective working memory rehab regimen to block the adverse side effects of being a social media power user.
+I have yet to convince my girl to habituate a similar mindfulness regimen, though, and I don’t want to use social media in a grotesque way to stimulate jealousy and envy among those who follow me.

 Why Women’s Social Media Obsession = Men’s Porn Addiction…